dart-lang/site-www/src/_articles/archive/zones.md

 when a Future completes with an error result, but is missing a corresponding `await` to handle the error.

-An uncaught error always reports to the current zone which failed to catch it.
-Zones' default behavior is to handle uncaught errors by crashing the program.
+An uncaught error reports to the current zone that failed to catch it.
+By default, zones will crash the program in response to uncaught errors.
-Instead of letting your program terminate, you can install your own custom _uncaught error handler_ to a new zone to intercept and handle uncaught errors however you prefer.
+You can install your own custom _uncaught error handler_ to a new zone to intercept and handle uncaught errors however you prefer.

 To introduce a new zone with an uncaught error handler,